OTGApps/motion_print/README.md

 1. Add more core objects people want to output: `UIView`, `Struct`, etc. Please open an issue to make suggestions or just implement it yourself and send me a pull request!
 2. ~~Test suite.~~

+## What about awesome_print_motion?

+I used to be a big fan of [awesome_print_motion](https://github.com/michaeldv/awesome_print_motion).
+Then I ran the Instruments allocations profiler on an app that had a big loop with lots of `ap` statements.
+You should have seen the graph increase exponentially over a few seconds.
+Then I took a look at the actual `awesome_print_motion` source code.
+It's basically a direct port of the `awesome_print` gem and just modified to "work" with RubyMotion.
+There's all kinds of core class extensions and crazy threading things going on... way too complex for my needs to output a pretty version of an object or hash or array.

+That, coupled with the fact that the developer of awesome_print_motion doesn't seem responsive to [issues](https://github.com/michaeldv/awesome_print_motion/issues) or [pull requests](https://github.com/michaeldv/awesome_print_motion/pulls), I decided to roll my own debugging tool specifically written for RubyMotion development.

 ## Contributing

 1. Fork it